-- Work Experience: Minimum three (3) years of work experience with minimum of two (2) years of experience functioning as a clinical research coordinator or clinical research monitor preferred.
+- Work Experience: Minimum one (1) year of work experience functioning as a clinical research coordinator or clinical research monitor preferred.

 - Special Training, Certification or Licensure: Must have a valid driver’s license.
 Local IRB certification will be required prior to or within 1 week of arriving at any clinical center.
 This includes HIPAA and GCP training, as well as any institutional training required at each local center.
 CPR/BLS certification may be required at each clinical center prior to independent patient contact.
 Current ACRP or SOCRA Clinical Research Coordinator Certification (CCRC or CCRP), or Clinical Research Associate (CCRA), preferred.